Generic Name: clarithromycin

 Clarithromycin has been associated with prolongation of the QT interval and infrequent cases of arrhythmia.
 Cases of torsades de pointes have been spontaneously reported during postmarketing surveillance in patients receiving clarithromycin.
 Fatalities have been reported.
 Clarithromycin should be avoided in patients with ongoing proarrhythmic conditions such as uncorrected hypokalemia or hypomagnesemia, clinically significant bradycardia (see CONTRAINDICATIONS) and in patients receiving Class IA (quinidine, procainamide) or Class III (dofetilide, amiodarone, sotalol) antiarrhythmic agents.
 Elderly patients may be more susceptible to drug-associated effects on the QT interval.

 Serious adverse reactions have been reported in patients taking clarithromycin concomitantly with CYP3A4 substrates.
-These include colchicine toxicity with colchicine; rhabdomyolysis with simvastatin, lovastatin, and atorvastatin; and hypotension with calcium channel blockers metabolized by CYP3A4 (e.g., verapamil, amlodipine, diltiazem) (see CONTRAINDICATIONS and PRECAUTIONS - Drug Interactions).
+These include colchicine toxicity with colchicine; rhabdomyolysis with simvastatin, lovastatin, and atorvastatin; hypoglycemia with disopyramide; and hypotension and acute kidney injury with calcium channel blockers metabolized by CYP3A4 (e.g., verapamil, amlodipine, diltiazem, nifedipine).
+Most reports of acute kidney injury with calcium channel blockers metabolized by CYP3A4 involved elderly patients 65 years of age or older (see CONTRAINDICATIONS and PRECAUTIONS - Drug Interactions).
 Clarithromycin should be used with caution when administered concurrently with medications that induce the cytochrome CYP3A4 enzyme (see PRECAUTIONS - Drug Interactions).

 Life-threatening and fatal drug interactions have been reported in patients treated with clarithromycin and colchicine.
 Clarithromycin is a strong CYP3A4 inhibitor and this interaction may occur while using both drugs at their recommended doses.
 If co-administration of clarithromycin and colchicine is necessary in patients with normal renal and hepatic function, the dose of colchicine should be reduced.
 Patients should be monitored for clinical symptoms of colchicine toxicity.
 Concomitant administration of clarithromycin and colchicine is contraindicated in patients with renal or hepatic impairment (see CONTRAINDICATIONS and PRECAUTIONS - Drug Interactions).